 We found significant genotypic differentiation, in 1045 of a total of 1081 pairwise comparisons between sampling sites (Table S2).
 For 34 of the 36 pairs of samples displaying no significant genotypic differentiation, both samples of the pair were located on the same continent.
 The two remaining pairs involved the Chilean sample (I-SA-Chi), which was not significantly different from two North American samples (I-NA-Geo and I-NA-Mic).
 As previously described by Lombaert et al. (2011), there was a low level of genetic differentiation in the native area, with a mean pairwise FST of 0.013.
 The level of genetic differentiation between all invasive samples was moderate, with a mean FST of 0.052.
 Within continent mean FST values differed substantially: 0.004, 0.023, 0.040 and 0.091 for Africa, North America, Europe and South America, respectively.
 European biocontrol samples displayed a high degree of differentiation from all feral (i.e. native and invasive) population samples (mean FST between biocontrol and feral samples = 0.219, Table S2), but the lowest FST values were systematically those obtained with European invasive population samples.

 Most of the population clusters identified in the unrooted NJ tree were geographically consistent (Fig. 3).
 Some distinctive patterns emerge from the tree.
 In North America, the nine samples form two groups, with two intermediate samples (I-NA-Col and I-NA-Uta).
 These two groups clearly correspond to an east versus west geographical pattern (Fig. 1), probably reflecting the spatial expansion of the two independent introductions of HA into North America, as previously inferred from two samples (I-NA-Lou and I-NA-Was, Lombaert et al. 2010).
 In South America, the Chilean sample clustered within the set of Eastern North American samples, whereas the Argentinean and Brazilian samples grouped together, albeit on long branches.
 In Europe, most samples (13 of 16) were located in a similar position in the tree, between all the other feral populations and the biocontrol samples.
 Interestingly, one sample from the South of France (I-EU-Opi) grouped with the biocontrol samples, and the two Italian samples (I-EU-Cun and I-EU-Ale) clustered with the most western North American population samples.
 Finally, all African samples belonged to a single population cluster.
-However, it should be stressed that the low bootstrap values at most tree nodes make it difficult to draw any robust firm conclusions about the relationships between the different population clusters observed in the NJ tree.
+However, it should be stressed that the low bootstrap values at most tree nodes make it difficult to draw any robust conclusions about the relationships between the different population clusters observed in the NJ tree.

-Worldwide population structure on the basis of clustering methods
+Worldwide population structure on the basis of Bayesian clustering methods

 STRUCTURE analyses of the worldwide HA dataset yielded consistent results (i.e. low variance and high overall similarity coefficient) over the 20 runs tested, especially from K = 1 to K = 5.
 The natural logarithm of the likelihood of the data lnP(X|K) was highest for K = 14, but began to level off well before this K value was reached, and the ΔK statistic was higher for K = 2 (Fig. S2).